Quakers: Beginnings in England

 Religious strife in the Kingdom of England had existed for centuries, with proto-Protestant groups (mainly the Lollards) emerging before the English Reformation brought radical ideas to the mainstream.
 During and after the English Civil War (1642–1651) many dissenting Christian groups emerged, including the Seekers and others.
 A young man, George Fox, was dissatisfied with the teachings of the Church of England and nonconformists.
-Whilst living in Mansfield, Nottinghamshire in 1647 he claimed to have received a revelation that "there is one, even Christ Jesus, who can speak to thy condition", and became convinced that it was possible to have a direct experience of Christ without the aid of ordained clergy.
+Whilst living in Mansfield, Nottinghamshire in 1647, he claimed to have received a revelation that "there is one, even Christ Jesus, who can speak to thy condition", and became convinced that it was possible to have a direct experience of Christ without the aid of ordained clergy.
 In 1652 he had a vision on Pendle Hill in Lancashire, England, in which he believed that "the Lord let me see in what places he had a great people to be gathered".
 Following this he travelled around England, the Netherlands, and Barbados preaching and teaching with the aim of converting new adherents to his faith.
-The central theme of his Gospel message was that Christ has come to teach his people himself.
+The central theme of his Gospel message was that Jesus Christ was alive and has come to teach his people himself.
 Fox considered himself to be restoring a true, "pure" Christian church.